Hello. This is Francesca Spiegel.

 2019

-Review: Feminist clowns and fairy tale in Bait: Kill the Princess.
-In Broadway Baby.
+“Feminist clowns and fairy tale in Bait: Kill the Princess,” stage review in Broadway Baby.

 2018

-Book review on props and physical objects in ancient Greek theater.
-In Bryn Mawr Classical Review.
+Book review on props and physical objects in ancient Greek theater, in Bryn Mawr Classical Review.

 2017

-Golden Exits fails to glisten at the 2017 Berlinale.
+“Golden Exits fails to glisten at the 2017 Berlinale,” film review, IndieRepublik.

 2016

-Poem: “Saint Giles.” in Poetry Nights III – an anthology, published and edited by The Soho Society Club.
+“Songs about Giles,” poem in Poetry Nights III – an anthologyThe Soho Society Club.

 2015